-The audit committee's policy is that all audit and non-audit services provided by its independent registered public accounting firm shall either be approved before the independent registered public accounting firm is engaged for the particular services or shall be rendered pursuant to pre-approval procedures established by the Audit Committee.
+The audit committee's policy is that all audit and non-audit services provided by its independent registered public accounting firm is engaged for the particular services or shall be rendered pursuant to pre-approval procedures established by the Audit Committee.
 These services may include audit services and permissible audit-related services, tax services and other services.
 Pre-approval spending limits for audit services are established on an annual basis, detailed as to the particular service or category of services to be performed and implemented by our financial officers.
 Any audit or non-audit service fees that may be incurred by us during a quarter that fall outside the limits pre-approved by the Audit Committee for a particular service or category of services must be reviewed and approved by the Chairperson of the Audit Committee prior to the performance of services.
 On an annual basis, the Audit Committee reviews and itemizes all fees paid to its independent registered public accounting firm in the prior quarter (including fees approved by the Chairperson of the Audit Committee between regularly scheduled meetings and fees approved by our financial officers pursuant to the pre-approval policies described above) and further reviews and itemizes all fees expected to be paid in the upcoming quarter.
 The Audit Committee may revise its pre-approval spending limits and policies at any time.
 None of the fees paid to the independent registered public accounting firm were approved by the Audit Committee after the services were rendered pursuant to the "de minimis" exception established by the SEC for the provision of non-audit services.

-PROPOSAL 2: PROPOSAL TO APPROVE THE THIRD AMENDMENT TO THE NEXGEL, INC. 2019 LONG-TERM INCENTIVE PLAN TO INCREASE THE TOTAL NUMBER OF SHARES OF COMMON STOCK AUTHORIZED FOR ISSUANCE UNDER SUCH PLAN BY 300,000, TO A TOTAL OF 871,429 SHARES
+PROPOSAL 2: PROPOSAL TO APPROVE THE FOURTH AMENDMENT TO THE NEXGEL, INC. 2019 LONG-TERM INCENTIVE PLAN TO INCREASE THE TOTAL NUMBER OF SHARES OF COMMON STOCK AUTHORIZED FOR ISSUANCE UNDER SUCH PLAN BY 780,000 TO A TOTAL OF 1,651,429 SHARES

-Our Board is seeking the approval of our stockholders of an amendment to the 2019 Plan, which was adopted by our Board on March 23, 2023, subject to stockholder approval (the "Third Amendment").
-The 2019 Plan provides for the granting of incentive stock options, nonqualified stock options, restricted stock, stock appreciation rights ("SARs"), restricted stock units, performance awards, dividend equivalent rights and other awards, which may be granted singly, in combination, or in tandem, and which may be paid in cash, shares of common stock of the Company or a combination of cash and shares of common stock of the Company initially reserved a total of 57,143 shares of the Company's common stock for awards under the 2019 Plan.
-Effective as of May 26, 2020 and May 3, 2021, respectively, the Board approved an increase of the number of authorized shares of common stock reserved under the 2019 Plan from 57,143 shares of common stock to 485,715 and from 485,715 shares of common stock to 571,429 shares of common stock, all of which may be delivered pursuant to incentive stock options.
-The Third Amendment would further increase the number of shares of Common Stock available for issuance pursuant to awards under the 2019 Plan by an additional 300,000 shares, to a total of 871,429 shares of our Common Stock.
+Our Board is seeking the approval of our stockholders of an amendment to the 2019 Plan, which was adopted by our Board on December 31, 2024, subject to stockholder approval (the "Fourth Amendment").
+The 2019 Plan provides for the granting of incentive stock options, nonqualified stock options, restricted stock, stock appreciation rights ("SARs"), restricted stock units, performance awards, dividend equivalent rights and other awards, which may be granted singly, in combination, or in tandem, and which may be paid in cash, shares of common stock of the Company or a combination of cash and shares of common stock of the Company.
+The Fourth Amendment would increase the number of shares of common stock available for issuance pursuant to awards under the 2019 Plan by an additional 780,000 shares, to a total of 1,651,429 shares of our common stock and the shares of common stock available for issuance pursuant to awards under the 2019 Plan by an additional 780,000 shares, to a total of 1,651,429 shares of our common stock and the shares of common stock available for issuance pursuant to awards under the 2019 Plan by an additional 780,000 shares, to a total of 1,651,429 shares of our common stock are shared to the shares of common stock available for issuance pursuant to awards under the 2019 Plan by an additional 780,000 shares, to a total of 1,651,429 shares of our common stock are shared to the shares of common stock available for issuance pursuant to awards under the 2019 Plan by an additional 780,000 shares, to a total of 1,651,429 shares of our common stock are shared to the shared to the